SPlugS/alx-pre_course/0x01-git/README.md

-Soon to be a software Engineer.
+Soon to be a software Engineer
+.